from-friends/artalert/README.md

 ## 🟡 What is ArtAlert?

-ArtAlert is an AI agent that monitors digital art marketplaces and delivers instant notifications based on your personalized alerts.
+ArtAlert is an AI agent that monitors digital art marketplaces using the Shape MCP and delivers instant notifications based on your personalized alerts.

 ## ✨ Story